 Welcome to Orange County’s first School of Pharmacy!

 Chapman University’s School of Pharmacy (CUSP) is Orange County’s first School of Pharmacy.
-Housed at Chapman’s Rinker Health Science Campus in Irvine, the first professional degree class enters in September 2015.
+Housed at Chapman’s Rinker Health Science Campus in Irvine, the first professional degree class entered in September 2015.

 CUSP empowers students with broad and deep scientific foundations on future therapeutics and flawless personalized patient care, where pharmacy practice, industry, bio-medical/clinical sciences, and global health system informatics intersect.